cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

 Multiple comma-separated expressions can be listed after each `when` keyword.
-It is also possible to use range expressions, and even mix them with normal expression like this:
+It is also possible to use range expressions and even mix them with normal expression like this:

 ```Mindcode
 var text = case number